Strengthen your LGBTQ+ allyship in your running community

 LGBTQ+ support resources

-At Brooks, we believe everyone who wants to run is welcome to run, and everyone who runs a place has to do it.
+At Brooks, we believe everyone who wants to run is welcome to run, and everyone who runs has a place to do it.
 Our purpose is to inspire everyone to run their path.
 We champion the run for all and believe in the power of a diverse running community that includes people of different races/ethnicities, national origins, abilities, genders, ages, sexual orientation, body types, and circumstances.